TermOfficial/closedverse-video-support/README.md

 # closedverse-video-support
-so its closedverse, but with video mp4 support (please merge arian)
+so its closedverse, but with video mp4 support and all the features from the other closedverse clones merged into one (thanks arian)

 # Requirements
   * Python 3.6.2?